 Our more experienced writers get creative and adapt these templates to your project.

 You can ask for your content to have exactly the same structure every time to maintain a consistent look across your website.
-It’s your choice.
+Or, you can provide your own templates.

 No. We specialise in blog article writing only, mostly for eCommerce store blogs.

 Multiple writers work on your articles.

 We think that having many writers on your project is the best balance.
 Google values different styles, opinions, ideas and structure.

 However, keep in mind that writers naturally gravitate toward topics that they find more interesting than others, and they’ll keep picking up your article work.

 It is common for the same writers to continue working on the same batch of articles, but we don’t force this to happen.